 - High involvement (eg access to organisational information and involvement in decision-making).

 High performance working brings bottom-line business benefits.
-IES has conducted major studies linking people management practices to business performance, including customer retention, sales performance, profit, survival and growth.
+IES has conducted major studies linking people management practices to business performance, including customer retention, productivity, sales performance, profit, survival and growth.

 Skills utilisation encompasses a range of high performance work practices with a focus on creating a working environment in which employee talents can be deployed for the optimal mutual benefit of themselves and their employer.